-To strengthen the Company's financial position and increase our institutional investor base, the Company completed a placing and subscription to raise £715,000 (before expenses) recently.
-We were privileged to have the participation of Premier Miton, a well-known UK institution, in this fundraise.
+Further strengthening the Company's financial position and increasing its institutional investor base, the Company completed a placing and subscription of £715,000 (before expenses) in April 2024.
+We were privileged to have Premier Miton, a well-known UK institution, participate in this fundraise.